Find flights

 • Where does British Airways fly to?

 British Airways offers direct flights to 176 cities in 74 different countries.
-Edinburgh, London, and Glasgow are the most popular cities covered by British Airways.
+Edinburgh, Geneva, and London are the most popular cities covered by British Airways.

 • What is British Airways’ primary hub?